-The San Luis Obispo Symphony is born in the form of the Morro Bay Community Orchestra with a small group of 11 musicians loosely organized by Morro Bay Presbyterian Church organist Esther Hoisington.
+San Luis Obispo Symphony was first established as the Morro Bay `Community Orchestra - a small group of 11 musicians loosely organized by organist Esther Hoisington from Morro Bay Presbyterian Church.

-The group continues to grow and in this year moves to San Luis Obispo becoming part of the adult education program.
-The group changes its name to the San Luis Obispo Community Orchestra, under the baton of Lucian Morrison, a long-time music teacher in San Luis Obispo schools.
+The group continues to grow and moves to San Luis Obispo, becoming part of the adult education program.
+The orchestra changes its name to San Luis Obispo Community Orchestra under the baton of Lucian Morrison, a long-time music teacher in San Luis Obispo schools.

 A group of prominent local arts advocates, led by Mrs. Alice Parks Nelson, initiates the incorporation of the San Luis Obispo County Symphony Association to provide an opportunity for talented young artists from the area to perform with a quality community orchestra.
-The competition, known as The Alice Nelson Music Scholarship Competition, will feature each year's winners as a guest soloist.
-(Anniversary years are celebrated from the date of incorporation - 1961.)
+Known as The Alice Nelson Music Scholarship Competition, it features the winners from each year as a guest soloist.

-Cuesta College becomes the sponsor of the SLO County Symphony and Dr. Earle Blakeslee, head of the Fine Arts Division becomes its conductor.
-During Dr. Blakeslee's tenure, performances are moved to the newly renovated Cuesta Auditorium.
-The SLO County Youth Symphony is also formed this year, led by Morro Bay music teacher Dr. Wachtang "Botso" Korisheli.
+Cuesta College sponsors SLO County Symphony, and names Dr. Earle Blakeslee, head of the Fine Arts Division, conductor.
+During Dr. Blakeslee's tenure, performances were moved to the newly renovated Cuesta Auditorium.
+SLO County Youth Symphony also formed this year, led by Morro Bay music teacher Dr. Wachtang "Botso" Korisheli.

 The first "Symphony for Youth" children's concert is performed, inaugurating a tradition of Symphony programs for children.

-Dr. Blakeslee steps down as conductor, and is followed briefly by Daniel Kepl before Clifton Swanson is hired as Music Director.
-Dr. Swanson is also a founder of the San Luis Obispo Mozart Festival.
-During his thirteen years of leadership the orchestra enjoys substantial artistic growth.
+Dr. Blakeslee steps down as conductor and is followed, briefly, by Daniel Kepl.
+Clifton Swanson is then hired as Music Director and is founder of the San Luis Obispo Mozart Festival.
+The orchestra enjoys substantial artistic growth during his thirteen years of leadership.

-The Symphony celebrates 25 years on the Central Coast and the Music Director, Michael Nowak, is hired.
-Nowak served as the Symphony's Music Director for 31 years.
-His final performance with the orchestra was Classics at the Cohan on May 2, 2015.
-A violist and conductor, Michael brought tremendous enthusiasm for contemporary American music to the Symphony.
+The Symphony celebrates 25 years on the Central Coast and Michael Nowak is hired as conductor.
+Nowak served as Music Director for 31 years for the Symphony.
+His final performance with the orchestra was Classics at the Cohan on Saturday, May 2, 2015.
+A violist and conductor, Maestro Nowak brought tremendous enthusiasm for contemporary American music to the Symphony.

-Urged on by Maestro Nowak, the Symphony initiates a series of music symposia and an extensive Music Education Program that now serves over 16,000 children and adults every year.
+The Symphony initiates a series of music symposia and an extensive Music Education Program that now serves more than 16,000 children and adults every year.